 Model validation

 To validate that the parameters for our model (θ and γ) were estimable and unbiased, we conducted simulations in a three by three factorial design - three separate trials for three different simulation experiments (see supplemental Table.S1 for a list of simulation R scripts).
 For each trial we generated 500 random data sets of the number of wild smolts that survived to adulthood for each day and year in our study.
-The process for simulating the number of survivors for the kth random draw consisted of: 1) sampling from the hyper-distribution, Prγmle , for the temporal random-effects for trial h and experiment e based on the maximum likelihood estimates (γmle) for the variances from the model with the lowest AIC (see Table 4, 2) calculate the vector survivals, sk,h,e, based on the random effects ϵk,h,e, and mle estimates for the mean survival and environmental covariates, θmle, 3) from the binomial distribution for the observations (Pr n|sk,h,e; see Equation 3), randomly draw the number of fish that survive to adulthood based on the vector sample sizes for each day and year with observations (n), and the simulated survivals, sk,h,e, and 4) compare the true parameters θmle and γmle to estimated parameters for the kth simulated data from trial h and experiment e θk,h,e and γk,h,e.
+The process for simulating the number of survivors for the kth random draw consisted of: 1) sampling from the hyper-distribution, Prγmle , for the temporal random-effects for trial h and experiment e based on the maximum likelihood estimates (γmle) for the variances from the model with the lowest AIC (see Table 4), 2) calculate the vector survivals, sk,h,e, based on the random effects ϵk,h,e, and mle estimates for the mean survival and environmental covariates, θmle, 3) from the binomial distribution for the observations (Pr n|sk,h,e; see equation 3), randomly draw the number of fish that survive to adulthood based on the vector sample sizes for each day and year with observations (n), and the simulated survivals, sk,h,e, and 4) compare the true parameters θmle and γmle to estimated parameters for the kth simulated data from trial h and experiment e θk,h,e and γk,h,e.

+Table 4.
+Model comparison for hatchery and wild spring/summer Chinook salmon.
+Top models for each origin type based on the random effects and number of marine covariates.
+The gradient is a measure of the likelihood surface for the maximum likelihood estimate, PD Hessian stands for positive definite Hessian, and N.E. stands for not estimated.